ebeneliason/easy-pattern/README.md

 ![Driftpin Example](images/driftpin.gif)

-Note that this method is provided solely for convenience.
-You may also set the `xShift` and `yShift` properties directly.
+#### Params

+- **`xShift`:** The phase shift to set for the X axis
+- **`yShift`:** The phase shift to set for the Y axis

+Note that these values may also be set directly on an `EasyPattern` instance.
+However, calling this function ensures that the resulting phase values are correct immediately, rather than lazily computed the next time the pattern is applied.

 #### Returns